Sport in Greece: Kickboxing

-Lacrosse

-The Greece national lacrosse team qualified for the 2018 World Lacrosse Championship, its first qualification ever.

 Motorsport

 Greece organises the rally Acropolis one of toughest rallies in WRC's calendar.
 Due to the mountainous terrain of the country the roads are unpredictable, and thus an ideal place for hill-climb rally; This has led to the foundation of the Hellenic Hill Climb.

 Despite the passion of the Greek people for the Formula 1 & Moto GP, there is no race track that meets the requirements for the organization of such an event.
 It is rumored that construction of a race track somewhere in Greece will commence that meets the standards, however this is yet to be seen.
 However the Serres circuit does meet the formula 3 standards.
 Despite this, the Greek people sate their passion for motorsports by organising a wide variety of motorsports, from drag racing to drift.